ekomsSavior/RANGER_C3/README.md

   ██   ██ ██   ██ ██   ████  ██████  ███████ ██   ██
 ```

-**Ranger C3** is a distributed, multi-node Command & Control framework built for red team operations.
-It features a P2P mesh topology for resilience, encrypted WebSocket C2 channels, DNS tunneling fallback, a full operator web dashboard, and a library of native Go payload modules.
+**ranger** is a distributed, multi-node Command & Control framework built for red team operations.
+It features a P2P mesh topology for resilience, an encrypted implant channel, DNS tunneling fallback, AEAD-enveloped REST fallback, a full operator web dashboard, and a library of native Go payload modules.

-**DISCLAIMER** FOR EDUCATIONAL PURPOSES AND AUTHORIZED SECURITY TESTING ONLY.

 ---